 by LAUREE S. PURCELL

-LAUREE STROUD PURCELL serves as an editorial consultant for Living.
-She and her husband Steve have two daughters.
+LAUREE STROUD PURCELL is an editorial consultant and writer for Living.